virto-network/website/docs/whitepaper.md

-LIP distinct feature is to combine three different kinds of decentralized technology, a **Substrate based parachain** to be deployed in the [Polkadot network](https://polkadot.network), **Matrix**, the network for secure decentralization communications and **Valor**, Virto's lightweight plugin runtime.
+LIP distinct feature is to combine three different kinds of decentralized technology, a **Substrate based parachain** to be deployed in the [Polkadot network](https://polkadot.network), **Matrix**, the network for secure decentralization communications and **Valor**, an application runtime and development platform.

 ### 3.1 Parachain